Introduction

 - section 32B of the Financial Framework (Supplementary Powers) Act 1997 (FFSP Act), used by the Commonwealth as source of legislative authority for Commonwealth spending.
 It provides authority through specifying activities in Schedule 1AA or Schedule 1AB to the FFSP Regulations.

-- section 23 of the PGPA Act, which provides the Commonwealth with the power to enter, vary or administer an arrangement of relevant money that relates to the ordinary services and functions of government.
+- section 23 of the Public Governance, Performance and Accountability Act 2013 (PGPA Act), which provides the Commonwealth with the power to enter, vary or administer an arrangement of relevant money that relates to the ordinary services and functions of government.

 The Australian Government Solicitor provides advice on the Constitutional and legislative authority for the proposed expenditure.